Japan - In-Depth Analysis: The Imbalance Between Ambition and Capability

 The dual contradiction between construction standards and costs.

-The Mogami-class adopts civilian shipbuilding standards rather than military standards, a choice that directly reduces its construction cost—the export version to Australia costs less than a billion dollars per unit, even lower than that of British frigates.
-However, at the same time, the ship presents a peculiar state of "a large horse pulling a small cart" and "Lü Bu riding a dog": on one hand, it equips the frigate with top-tier gas turbines, pursuing blue-water capabilities; on the other hand, it "scales down" the critical vertical launch system, causing the first ships to lose core combat capabilities, yet it piles on advanced phased array radars, electronic warfare systems, and high-end configurations like Cooperative Engagement Capability (CEC).
+The top-level design adopts civilian shipbuilding standards rather than military standards, a choice that directly reduces its construction cost—the export version to Australia is priced at less than $600 million per unit, even lower than the British Type 31 frigate.
+However, at the same time, the vessel presents a peculiar combination of "a large horse pulling a small cart" and "Lü Bu riding a dog": on one hand, it equips the frigate with top-tier gas turbines, pursuing blue-water performance; on the other hand, it compromises on the critical vertical launch system, resulting in the loss of core combat capabilities for the first six ships, yet it is still outfitted with advanced phased array radar, electronic warfare systems, CEC (Cooperative Engagement Capability), and other high-end configurations.

 V. Overall Evaluation